obscure-com/ti_touchdb/mobile/noarch/example/LiteServ/README.md

 Once the server is running, you can execute the ti_touchdb unit tests in another window.
 When you are done running tests, use control-C to stop the LiteServ server.

+_Android users note:_

+If you are testing the Android version of the module with LiteServ, change the `host` property in `replication_config.json` file to "10.0.2.2".